mainesecurity/maine/src/content/posts/sliverc2/Sliver C2 Manual: Complete Red Team Operation.md

 # Setting up
 First, we spin up a Linux server, any Linux distribution will work fine, additionally, the server will just server as a proxy to compromised machines and data storage.
-We must use the binary for the server especially, available on BishopFox github: https://github.com/BishopFox/sliver/releases, downlaod the sliver-server_linux. make it an executable and run it.
+We must use the binary for the server especially, available on BishopFox github: https://github.com/BishopFox/sliver/releases, download the sliver-server_linux. make it an executable and run it.

 ```bash